April 26, 2021

 Ways to increase reporting?
 Anonymity, ease of use, and leadership involvement.
 Employees say that reporting will increase if companies provide anonymous ways to do so, user-friendly reporting platforms, and encouragement from leadership.

-Part 1: Profile of Who We Surveyed
+Part 1: Profile Of Who We Surveyed

 On March 8, 2021 we surveyed 1000 US workers who are employed full-time, to learn more about their experience with seeing and reporting workplace wrongdoing.